apache/incubator-kie-kogito-runtimes/addons/common/explainability/README.md

 # Kogito Explainability Addon

-This addon enables the integration with Explainability and Trusty Services.
-Please check out our [official documentation](https://docs.jboss.org/kogito/release/latest/html_single/#con-trusty-service_kogito-configuring) to find out more about it.
+The Kogito Explainability Addon enables the integration with Explainability and Trusty Services.
+See our [official documentation](https://docs.jboss.org/kogito/release/latest/html_single/#con-trusty-service_kogito-configuring) to find out more.

 ## Examples

-Please check the following example to explore more about this capability:
+See the following example to explore more about this capability:

 - [trusty-demonstration](https://github.com/kiegroup/kogito-examples/tree/stable/trusty-demonstration)